Most people would agree that there is too much stuff in their homes – most of which is forgotten until it is time to move or do some spring cleaning.

 10. Buy Less

-This might also imply a rejection of consumerism in favor of focusing on the significant things to you.
+This might also imply a rejection of consumerism in favor of focusing on the truly meaningful things to you.
 The best way to practice this is by using the same approach you take with your declutter – ask yourself whether an item serves your purpose and your goals.

 Determining the answers to these significant questions is vital because minimalist living is ultimately about living a more focused and purposeful life.